 DSP/amplifier board design

 The ADAU1701 has an 8-channel architecture, so 20 channels plus one or two more for a subwoofer means I needed 3 ADAU1701 chips.
-So each board has 3 ADAU1701 chips and at least 20 power amplifiers.
+So each board has 3 ADAU1701 chips and 20 power amplifiers.
 The individual amplifiers didn’t need to be very powerful, as there are a total of 40 amplifiers for a stereo configuration, plus a pair of external subwoofer amplifiers.

 The on-board power amps use a combination of SSM3302 chips plus SSM2518 devices.
 The SSM2518 chips are powered from a 5V supply and provide about 2W of power per channel.
 They feature an I2S digital input that provides a simple connection to the ADAU1701 serial outputs, and the distortion is very low.
 Analog Devices has an app note showing how to use these devices for a TV sound bar, so they looked like a good choice.
 They looked like a good match for the FPS tweeters, which are only rated at 2W RMS power.